 Rewards card traps to avoid

-So now that you’ve got a strategy or two for earning rewards points under your belt, take a minute to get familiar with some of the pitfalls that could undo all that hard work.
+So now that you’ve got a few strategies for earning rewards points under your belt, take a minute to get familiar with some of the pitfalls that could undo all that hard work.

-- Missing repayments.
-As you’re racking up a tonne of rewards points, make sure you’re prepared to pay your entire balance off in the interest free period.
-If you don’t, the cost of paying interest might quickly outstrip the value of those hard earned points.
-That’s why it’s important to have a budget set out for how much you can spend (and pay back) each month.
+- Missing repayments: As you’re racking up a tonne of rewards points, make sure you’re prepared to pay your entire balance off in the interest-free period.
+If you don’t, the cost of paying interest might quickly outstrip the value of those hard-earned points.
+That’s why it’s important to stay within your budget and only spend what you can afford to pay back each month.

-Earning rewards points is not just about where you shop and how much you spend.
+Earning rewards points isn't just about where you shop and how much you spend.
 There are some credit card features you should know about that will affect your points earning power, including: